metin-atalay/Earthquake-Tracker-Pro/readme.md

 **User Rights**

-- You have the right to [explain users' rights, e.g., access, correct, or delete personal information].
+- You have the right to access, correct, or delete personal information.
 - If you have any questions or requests regarding your data, please contact us at tr.metin.atalay@gmail.com

 **Changes to Privacy Policy**